danaalrajeh/2021-GP2-16/README.md

     4- import the database in php my admin

     5- run the app

+    6- or you can easily go throuth " maak.host " to see this website

 The patient is mobile based using: Flutter(dart). which we push it on the main branch.
+Using Google API's: Text-to-Speach, Speach-to-text, Dialogflow and google cloud function

 To open this project: